 The use of biodegradable plastic products instead of traditional plastics lessens the amount of greenhouse gas emissions.
 Research from North Carolina State University states that plastic products harm the landfills as they produce an intoxicating greenhouse gas when burnt.

 Discarding traditional plastics can also mean releasing methane, toxic chemicals, and other types of pollutants to the environment.
 These substances are upon breaking down, are potentially dangerous as they can easily harm marine and terrestrial ecosystems, and human overall health as well.

-Bisphenol A – a significant component in the manufacturing of plastics, for instance, is associated with endocrine disruption that is incredibly harmful to the reproduction cycle of human beings.
+Bisphenol A – a significant component in the manufacturing of plastics, for instance, is associated with the endocrine disruption that is incredibly harmful to the reproduction cycle of human beings.
 Other artificial chemicals in traditional plastics have also been linked to diseases such as cancers.